ihuangz/ihuangz.github.io/_course/GeophysicalLectureNotes.md

 ---
 layout: page
-title: Lecture notes of modern Geophysics
+title: Lecture Notes of Modern Geophysics
 description: a project with a background image
 img: assets/img/3.jpg
 importance: 2